 Intelligence and Personality Test

 The SSB procedure consists of a two-stage Selection process – stage I and stage II.
 Only those candidates who clear stage I are permitted to appear for stage II.
 The details are :

-(a) Stage I comprises Officer Intelligence Rating (OIR) tests are Picture Perception * Description Test (PP&DT).
-The candidates will be shortlisted based on a combination of performance in the OIR Test and PP&DT.
+(a) Stage I comprises of Officer Intelligence Rating (OIR) tests are Picture Perception * Description Test (PP&DT).
+The candidates will be shortlisted based on the combination of performance in the OIR Test and PP&DT.